SudhanshuG69/KPMG_Internship/README.md

 Standard Data Quality Table is the reference table we used for checking our dataset quality.
 <img align="center" alt = "Coding"  width = 300 src ="https://github.com/SudhanshuG69/KPMG_Internship/assets/128242327/ed023b28-307b-4963-8570-d91017c526c8">

-We found some of impurities in the dataset, which are:
+We found some impurities in the dataset, which are:
 - Dataset has irrelevant fields.
 - Found outliers, reoccurrence of data and empty values in certain records.
 - Found Inconsistent values for the same attribute.